GrupEstructuraElectronicaSimetria/cosymlib/docs/run.rst

   $ python run.py input_file -m -label T-4 -c 1 -o example_output_name

-the output will be in the :folder:`results` folder.
+the output will be in the :file:`results` folder.